Phil Kelly (artist): Legacy

 Phil Kelly's paintings are still exhibited regularly and he has work in several notable Mexican museums, including The Museum of Modern Art in Mexico City and The Museum of Modern Art of Oaxaca.
 Various paintings and drawings have been used as artwork for books published in Mexico, Ireland and in the UK and there are many pieces in private collections.
+During his life, Kelly forged friendships with many of the art-intellectual elite, including Francisco Goldman.
+Kelly is depicted as Lowry's Consul in Daniel Lezama's La muerte de Empédocles.
+Phil Kelly’s enduring connection to Mexico was recognised in 2013 when a painting of El Valle de Chalco was featured as the cover background for the book El Valle de Chalco – Mexico – Ville sortie d’un lac published by L’Harmattan.
+Kelly's ability to capture Mexico City and the urban environment has drawn parallels between himself and Carlos Fuentes.